adonisjs/v5-docs/content/guides/auth/social.md

 ### Marking user as logged in
 Ally decouples itself from the Authentication flow used by your application.
 Its only job is to manage the lifecycle of an OAuth request and give you the user details shared by the OAuth provider.

 Once you have the user details, you can decide how to store them and authenticate the user in your application.
-For example: After the github login, you may create a new user account and then create a session using the [web authentication guard.](./web-guard.md) For example:
+For example: After the GitHub login, you may create a new user account and then create a session using the [web authentication guard](./web-guard.md).
+For example:

 ```ts
 import User from 'App/Models/User'